 The Company considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
+The Company's cash and cash equivalents primarily consists of cash in bank and money market accounts.

 Investments

 Investments are classified as available-for-sale in accordance with U.S. GAAP.
 The Company does not have any investments in securities that are classified as held-to-maturity or trading.
 Available-for-sale investments are carried at their fair values using quoted prices in active markets for identical securities, with realized and unrealized gains and losses reported in net income.
 The cost of securities sold is based on the specific identification method.
 Investments that the Company intends to hold for more than one year are classified as long-term investments in the accompanying consolidated balance sheets.